Pricing Analytics Software

 Data Requirements

-Pricing analytics needs clean, connected data from multiple systems.
-Your CRM holds customer information, billing systems track actual transactions, and product analytics show feature usage.
+Pricing analytics software needs clean, connected data from multiple systems.
+Your CRM holds customer information, billing software tracks actual transactions, and product analytics show feature usage.
 These sources must be integrated to understand the relationship between pricing and customer behavior.

 Segment Granularity